 In 1975, we went to Kenya.
 Not for my parents the tour bus.
 No, my dad went around looking for an affordable guy who could show us around.
 He did not speak the language, but he figured that anyone who did speak English would be eager for some money, and so he found Joe, the kind of guy that people like my dad always find.
 Joe took us all over the country in his car, from Tsavo to a little northern town at the foot of Mount Kenya.
 He found wildlife of every sort everywhere, when we least expected it—once he slammed on the brakes, said “HUSH”, backed up around a nondescript bush and there, yawning sleepily, was a lioness, all alone.
 She eyed us warily, but did nothing.
 I still have the pictures from my little Kodak 110.
 While we usually stayed in lovely lodges and hotels, the northern town by Mount Kenya was having a convention, and everything was filled up except this ancient boarding house.
 We slept three to a bed, my brother, sister, and I, praying that the cockroaches would find a sibling first.
 In the morning, my mother and I were brushing our teeth in the communal bathroom when a seven-foot-tall man with coal-black skin and ferocious face markings walked in, smiled at us in the cracked mirror we were all using and pulled out a pick to fix his hair.

 We went to Greece, shepherded by my father’s Greek mechanic friends.
 We went on a ski trip in the French Alps—no, we didn’t speak French—and I boycotted skiing because beginning skiers had to ski down a hill through the town to get to the bunny slopes, which were only half as steep as the town hill.
 No, thank you.
-We went to Germany, Italy, England, Scotland, Pakistan, and, most frequently, Lebanon (once taking a cab ride from Damascus to Beirut because all the flights were full).
+We went to Germany, Italy, England, Scotland, Wales, and, most frequently, Lebanon (once taking a cab ride from Damascus to Beirut because all the flights were full).
 “Intramural sports” meant competing with schools in different countries, so I went to basketball tournaments in Dubai, softball tourneys in Bahrain, and track meets in Egypt—for a treat, our team went out for camel rides.
 My camel, which I shared with a fellow runner named Kevin, escaped from his owner and went gallumping through the Giza pyramids, with what seemed like all the camel merchants in the world chasing us, yelling enthusiastically.

 I was miserable.
 I hated school, hated our new house, hated our lives.
 I’m not over-dramatizing.
 In our family history, everyone agrees that coming back to the US when we did was a huge mistake—it led to our parents’ divorce, and while they are both happily married to others now, their split caused significant financial stress.
 My dad left for Saudi Arabia again after five years, which meant we lost him from our daily lives for more than a decade.